-6.2.4____INTERSECTION SIGHT VISIBILITY TRIANGLE EASEMENTS
+6.2.4 INTERSECTION SIGHT VISIBILITY TRIANGLE EASEMENTS

-Sight visibility triangle easements shall be used as a means to limit the height of structures, vegetation, and other improvements on the portion of property and/or ROWright of way immediately adjacent to intersections, alleys and driveways.
-However, these Section 6.3.10 and Table 6.3.9 of the Land Development Code (LDC) sets forth the minimum required corner easements by intersection type.
-These minimum sight visibility triangle easements however, shall not preclude the design engineer from calculating any additional ROW right of way, easements or easements needed for sight visibility triangle restrictions required per QCSD 611Q.
-COP projects shall adhere to Section 6.3.10 and Table 6.3.9 of the LDC sets forth the minimum required corner easements by intersection typeStandard Detail 611P.
+Sight visibility triangle easements shall be used as a means to limit the height of structures, vegetation, and other improvements on the portion of property and/or ROW immediately adjacent to intersections, alleys and driveways.
+However, these minimum sight visibility triangle easements shall not preclude the design engineer from calculating any additional ROW or easements needed for sight visibility per QCSD 611Q.
+COP projects shall adhere to Section 6.3.10 and Table 6.3.9 of the LDC sets forth the minimum required corner easements by intersection type.